 The British Museum – This is the world’s oldest national public museum, displaying art, literature and artefacts showcasing the story of human history.
 The museum is open from 10am to 5pm and is located in Greet Russell Street, a short walk from Tottenham Court Road, Holborn, Russell Square and Goodge Street underground stations.

-National Gallery – A world-class art museum with some of the best paintings in the world on display.
+National Gallery – A world-class art museum with some of the best paintings in the world on display from a range of famous painters.
 Located on Trafalgar Square and open from 10am to 6pm.

 Science museum – There are lots of science discoveries to be had in this Science museum, with many attractions for both children and adults.
 The museum can be found on Exhibition Road and is open from 10am to 6pm.

 Tate Britain – Located at Millbank, Tate Britain is open from 10am to 6pm, offering sculptors from Henry Moore and diverse paintings.

 National Portrait Gallery – Open from 10am to 6pm but staying open until 9pm on Thursdays and Fridays, this gallery is a great free thing to do in London at night.
 The museum displays portraits of important figures in history with over 11,000 original works.
 The gallery is in St. Martin’s Place so get the underground to Charing Cross or Leicester Square for a short walk.

 Wallace Collection – Located in Hertford House and open from 10am – 5pm, this museum offers a collection of fine and decorate art pieces dating backing to 18th century.